Localization in quiver moduli spaces: Localization in quiver moduli spaces

+Note that this theorem also holds for complex varieties in general considering cohomology with compact support.
+Moreover, if the variety is smooth, the Euler characteristic in singular cohomology and the one in cohomology with compact support coincide.

-\end{satz} By use of Theorem $\ref{isom}$ and because of the additivity of the Euler characteristic we obtain the following important result: \begin{satz} Let $Q$ be a quiver with dimension vector $d$.
+By Theorem $\ref{isom}$ and because of the additivity of the Euler characteristic we obtain the following important result: \begin{satz} Let $Q$ be a quiver with dimension vector $d$.
 Then for the Euler characteristic of the moduli space $M^s_d(Q)$ we have

-where $\hat{Q}$ is the universal abelian covering quiver and $\hat{d}$ ranges over all equivalence classes being compatible with $d$. \end{satz} For a quiver $Q$ and for a coprime dimension vector $d$ we again consider the moduli space of stable representations $M^s_d(Q)$.
-From $\cite{rei2}$ we get that the odd cohomology vanishes.
-Moreover, from the Hard Lefschetz Theorem, see for instance $\cite{gh}$, we can conclude that
+where $\hat{Q}$ is the universal abelian covering quiver and $\hat{d}$ ranges over all equivalence classes being compatible with $d$. \end{satz}

+Let $Q$ be a quiver and $d$ be a $\Theta$-indivisible dimension vector.
+Consider the moduli space of stable representations $M^s_d(Q)$.
+From the formula for the Poincaré polynomials stated in \cite{rei2} we obtain that the coefficients corresponding to the monomials in odd degree vanish so that the odd cohomology vanishes.
+Moreover, from the Hard Lefschetz Theorem, see for instance \cite{gh}, we can conclude that

 for $k<n$ and

 for $k>n$ where $n$ is the dimension of $M^s_d(Q)$.
 Since we also have